IATA-Cargo/ONE-Record/working_draft/API/docs/subscriptions.md

 _([examples/Subscriptions_example1.json](examples/Subscriptions_example1.json))_

+It is the imperative of the publisher to check the response, i.e. compare the requested topic/topicType with tjhe topic/topicType in the responsed [Subscription](https://onerecord.iata.org/ns/api#Subscription) data object.

-The publisher uses the response to store it in a SubscriptionRequest, which can later be referenced in Notifications and used to revoke the subscription.
+The publisher uses the response to store it in a [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest), which can later be referenced in Notifications (cf. [isTriggeredBy](https://onerecord.iata.org/ns/api#isTriggeredBy) property in [Notification](https://onerecord.iata.org/ns/api#Notification)) and used to revoke the subscription.
 For example, the URI of the newly created SubscriptionRequest could be [https://1r.example.com/action-requests/599fea49-7287-42af-b441-1fa618d2aaee](https://1r.example.com/action-requests/599fea49-7287-42af-b441-1fa618d2aaee)

+The publisher MUST ensure that the subscriber gets sufficient access to the resulted [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest) to request the status of the [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest) and can revoke [AccessDelegationRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest) (see also section about [revoking Action Requests](./action-requests.md#revoke-action-request)

-Here an example of a SubscriptionRequest:
+Here an example of a [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest):

 ```bash
 --8<-- "examples/SubscriptionRequest_example.json"